emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 ## Incremental Application of the GREEN Framework {#incremental-use-case}

-This section describes an incremental example of usage showing how a product, a service and a network can use the framework in different settings.
+This section describes an incremental example [legacy-path] of usage showing how a product, a service and a network can use the framework in different settings.

 Once upon a time there was an very old legacy router named Rusty equipped with outdated ethernet and ugly optical interfaces.
 Despite his worn-out appearance, Rusty was determined to contribute to the energy efficiency effort.
 He dreamed of finding a way to optimize his old circuits and help reduce the power consumption of the network he had faithfully served for so many years.
 Though he was no longer in his prime, Rusty believed that even an old router like him could make a difference in a world striving for sustainability and help reduce the carbon footprint.
 He is convince that he still had a part to play in making the digital world a greener place.